ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - [Yan LR](https://www.libelektra.org/plugins/yanlr) now supports Elektra’s [boolean data type](../decisions/bool.md). _(René Schwaiger)_
 - The plugin now handles YAML key-value pairs that contain no value at the end of a file correctly. _(René Schwaiger)_
 - The plugin now converts YAML key-value pairs with empty value to null/empty keys. _(René Schwaiger)_
+- The plugin converts “empty” YAML files to a key set that contains an empty version of the parent key. _(René Schwaiger)_

 ### YAwn